RaulTheViking/Katas/README.md

 # Katas
-Every kata I have completed.
+A compilation of every kata I have completed.
+Tests have been done using Jest.